ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_faq.rst

 Can I run Python modules on Windows hosts?
 ``````````````````````````````````````````
 No, the WinRM connection protocol is set to use PowerShell modules, so Python
 modules will not work.
-A way to bypass this issue to use
+A way to bypass this issue is to use
-``delegate_to: localhost`` to run a Python module on the Ansible controller.
+``delegate_to: localhost`` to run a Python module on the Ansible control node.
 This is useful if during a playbook, an external service needs to be contacted
 and there is no equivalent Windows module available.